-4.6.3 Monitoring Requirements
+4.6.3 Monitoring Requirements and Procedures

-Benchmark and impaired waters monitoring will be conducted for this facility as required by the 2015 MSGP.
-A 2015 MSGP Sampling and Analysis Plan for LANL is provided in Appendix H of this SWPPP.
+Quarterly Benchmark and annual Impaired Waters monitoring is required for the TA-03-22 PSP.
+The 2015 MSGP Sampling and Analysis Plan proposes that Outfall 005, 009, and 012 be sampled for benchmark pollutants: total iron; and impaired water pollutants: aluminum, gross alpha, copper, thallium, and PCBs (Aroclors).
 The impaired water pollutants to be sampled can change yearly based on the requirements of the MSGP.
 The Sampling and Analysis plan will be updated each year.

-Table 3 lists the current Summary of Monitoring Requirements and LANL's applicable stormwater monitoring procedures (which also include procedures for gathering storm event data).
+Table 3 lists the current Summary of Monitoring Requirements and LANL's applicable stormwater monitoring procedures (which also includes procedures for gathering storm event data).
 The monitoring values have been modified to reflect New Mexico facility water quality standards and are based on the lowest water quality standards from the Standards for Interstate and Intrastate Surface Waters (as approved on June 5, 2013), 20.6.4.900 NMAC; and as set forth in section 9.6.2.1 of the 2015 MSGP.

-Table 3: Summary of Monitoring Requirements:
+Table 3: Summary of Monitoring Requirements